tytydraco/yessleep/out/Emma_and_Harper_are_silently_watching_as_I_type_this_If_I_stop_for_too_long_theyll_lose_control_and_kill_me_Part_1.md

 No one could tell me why I had the stroke.
 Nor could anyone explain what exactly had caused me to awaken from the resulting coma three years later.
 The best my doctors could come up with was *“well, we’ve read about this kind of thing happening*”, as if *that* was supposed to make me feel better about God flicking me off and on like a lamp.

 What followed was six months and eight days of grueling rehabilitation.
-Not just physically grueling, too.
+Not just physically grueling, either.
 The experience was mentally excruciating as well.
 Every goddamned day, *at least* one person would inquire about my family.

 *“Are they thrilled to have you back?
 Who should I expect to be visiting, and when are they planning on coming by?
 Is there anyone I can call on your behalf?”*